Anaglypta

-Anaglypta is an embossed, hollow relief paintable wallpaper introduced in 1887, the same year as Queen Victoria’s Golden Jubilee.
+Anaglypta is an embossed, hollow relief paintable wallpaper.
 The name Anaglypta is derived from the Greek meaning ‘raised cameo’.
 Patented in 1887 by Thomas Palmer, a former manager at Lincrusta-Walton, Mr Palmer partnered with The Storey Brothers of Lancaster, then Anaglypta went into production the following year at Queens Mill, Lancaster.
 Anaglypta quickly became a popular cost-effective choice.
-By 1894 production was relocated to larger premises at Potters Mill, Darwen, also in Lancashire, and was later incorporated into the Wallpaper Manufacturing Company.

-See two recent projects in the galleries below our answers to some FAQs.
+See two recent projects in the galleries below.

 We have been fans of Anaglypta for many years and are experts in installation and repair.
 In our work we are often asked similar questions over and again so we decided that it’s time we published our most Frequently Asked Questions for all to read.